rumbu13/windows-d/README.md

 }

 ```

-- Selective imports.
+### Selective imports

 Based on the dependency graph, imports between modules are limited to the types which are really used.
 All imports are public since there is no implementation of functions, only declarations.

 ```
 module windows.componentservices;